BhabaniNayak/llm-raqa/README.md

 Lets create a simplified RAQA system using OpenAI, LangChain, FAISS, and Chainlit.

-There are 3 main sections to this assignment:
+There are 3 main sections:

 ## Build 🏗️